beiduo/ng-datatable/README.md

         // selection
         enableSelection: true,
         // allow selecting allow
-        // if true, a checkbox will show in the first ceil of table header
+        // if true, a checkbox will show in the first cell of table header
         enableSelectAll: true,
         // allow selection in group header
         enableGroupHeaderSelection: true,